cinchy-co/Documentation/cinchy-glossary.md

 #### Cinchy ID

 Cinchy ID is a unique identifier assigned automatically to all records within a normal table.
-The Cinchy ID is associated with the record permanently and is never reassigned even if the record is deleted.&#x20;
+The Cinchy ID is associated with the record permanently and is never reassigned even if the record is deleted.

 #### Cinchy Query Language (CQL)